DatCaptainHorse/MAS-Additions/README.md

 Report any bugs and issues you may have to the Issues tab.

 If your case is urgent.
-Try contacting me through DatHorse#9516 on Discord
+Try contacting me by "dathorse" on Discord